thedeposbank/zilliqa-stablecoin/Stablecoin token/README.md

 # Stablecoin contract documentation

-This contract represents standard token contract with extention for mint/burn tokens by approved Depos smart contracts (burn only from `capital`).
+This contract represents standard token contract with extention for minting/burning tokens by approved Depos smart contracts and with extention for decentralized governance contract to have right for some critical administrative initiatives.

 ### Roles and privileges